-The department of Ophthalmology is based at St Thomas’ Hospital and sits within the Directorate of Medical Specialties at Guy's and St Thomas'.
+The department of ophthalmology is based at St Thomas’ Hospital and sits within the directorate of medical specialties at Guy's and St Thomas' NHS Foundation Trust.

 We treat a wide range of eye conditions in adults, young people and children.

 For emergencies we offer a specialist eye rapid access service in the eye department at St Thomas’ Hospital.
-The service opens at 08.45 to register patients with the clinic running from 09.00 to 16.00 Monday to Friday excluding bank holidays.
-At all other times, patients with eye emergencies need to attend A&E at St Thomas’ Hospital.
+The service opens at 8.45 to register patients with the clinic running from 9am to 4pm, Monday to Friday excluding bank holidays.
+At all other times, patients with eye emergencies need to attend the emergency department (A&E) at St Thomas’ Hospital.

 We have a strong research background and are a major teaching and training unit for both undergraduate and post graduate ophthalmologists, optometrists, orthoptists, ophthalmic nurses, ophthalmic imagers and ophthalmic technicians from all over the world.